SGDFuse: SAM-Guided Diffusion Model for High-Fidelity Infrared and Visible Image Fusion: Methodology

 \subsection{Multi-Scale Feature Enhancement Module (MSFEM)}

-To better capture target edges and thermal regions in infrared images, SGDFuse uses a Multi-Scale Feature Enhancement Module (MSFEM) in stage one to enhance structural details across scales.
+To better capture target edges and thermal regions in infrared images, SGDFuse uses a MSFEM Module in stage one to enhance structural details across scales.
 Since infrared images have salient targets but blurred edges and missing details, MSFEM applies multi-scale modeling with attention to strengthen key region representations.

-As shown in Fig. 3(c), the MSFEM employs a multi-branch parallel structure, where each branch utilizes convolutional operations with different receptive fields (e.g., 1$\times$1, 3$\times$3, 5$\times$5, 7$\times$7) to capture structural features ranging from local to medium scales.
+As shown in Figure 4(c), the MSFEM employs a multi-branch parallel structure, where each branch utilizes convolutional operations with different receptive fields (e.g., 1$\times$1, 3$\times$3, 5$\times$5, 7$\times$7) to capture structural features ranging from local to medium scales.
 Specifically, given an input image, feature representations are first extracted separately by four sets of convolutional kernels:

 Then, the features from the three large-scale branches $F_{2}$, $F_{3}$ and $F_{4}$ are concatenated along the channel dimension to obtain a fused multi-scale representation:

 To enhance feature representation, the concatenated feature $F_{ms}$ is sequentially processed through modules $DWConv_{3\times3}$, $Conv_{1\times1}$ and $DWConv_{3\times3}$ for feature enhancement and compression.
 This process can be expressed as follows: